shopsmart/clojure-navigation/README.md

 ## Usage

+Open project.clj and change the line that reads:

+    :repositories [["snapshots" {:url "file:/Users/dorme/.m2/repository/"

+to point to your local Maven repository

 Build using

     lein jar
+    lein deploy snapshots

-Then depend on it using:
+Then depend on it in Leiningen using:

     [com.bradsdeals/clojure-navigation "1.0.0-SNAPSHOT"]